 EGI Community Forum 2012

-The EGI Community Forum 2012, was held in Munich between 26-30th March 2012.
+The EGI Community Forum 2012, was held in Munich between 26-30th March 2012, partnership with the Munich Network Management, a consortium of four German research in stitution.The Community Forum was held in conjunction with the 2nd EMI Technical Conference and co-located with the 2nd Annual European Globus Community Forum.
 Through the media partnership with Tabor Communications, the EGI Community Forum is a banner featured event on the HPCwire events website, and is included in the events feed sent to all subscribers for HPCwire, HPC in the cloud and Datanami.

 The new website for EGI featuring new images, a new structure and enhanced social media interactivity was launched at the EGI Community Forum in Munich.
-The new social media channels were advertised at the event, as part of an outreach package including press releases, visiting journalists from iSGTW and the US and blogs.
-The winners of the mascot competition announced on 15 February have been invited to attend the Community Forum to receive their prizes.
-A media training course was held on the first day of the conference for the benefit of collaborating partners and NGIs.
+The new social media channels were advertised at the event, as part of an outreach package including visiting journalists from iSGTW and the US and blogs.

-Flickr: 220 photos and videos tagged with ‘egicf12’
+The winning entries to the mascot Facebook competition announced on 15 February were presented at the event, and a media training course was held for the benefit of collaborating partners and NGIs.

+The event was attended by 518 participants and featured 171 contributions from 208 speakers and 44 session convenors.
+The marketing team produced a combined printed programme and book of abstracts.
+During the event, there were over 400 Tweets from more than 60 users, including the EGI news, policy, users and technical twitter feeds.
+Around 220 photos were uploaded to Flickr using the egicf tag and over 150 delegates downloaded the Conference4me conference app.
+The GridCast blog brought together 10 bloggers, posting more than 30 posts and 14 videos from the event.
+The event website received over 5380 visits from 1700 visitors.
+A Zoomerang survey was issued to the delegates, and 122 responses were received.
+In total, 93% found the conference website useful or very useful and 96% reported that registration was easy to use.
+90% reported that the conference staff were helpful, or very helpful.
+For social media channels, of those that responded, 52% used Twitter, 25% Flickr, 18% viewed YouTube, 30% the GridCast blog and 45% the EGI blog.